-We have one class base per year group, starting at Reception, with 24 children in each class.
-From September 2019, there will be up to 30 children in our Reception class in order to accommodate local need.
-The existing classes will remain at 24 children.
-Classes are named after famous historical medical characters to reflect our location, based as we are on the site of the old Kent and Sussex Hospital.
+We have one class base per year group.
+Each new academic year, the school will accept up to 30 children in its Reception class in order to accommodate local need.
+Our classes are named after famous historical medical characters to reflect our location, based as we are on the site of the old Kent and Sussex Hospital.